EthanJ-Brady/SourceWeaver/README.md

 - **Language Detection:** Adds language tags (e.g., `rust`, `python`, `javascript`) to Markdown code blocks based on file extensions for syntax highlighting.
 - **Binary File Handling:** Detects binary files and includes a placeholder instead of attempting to render their content.
 - **Hidden File Control:** Ignores hidden files/directories (starting with `.`) by default, but can be configured to include them.
+- **Flexible Output:** Outputs to standard output by default, allowing piping to files or other tools.
+Can also write directly to a file or copy to the system clipboard.
 - **Cross-Platform:** Built with Rust, runs on Linux, macOS, and Windows.
 - **Nix Flake:** Provides a Nix flake for reproducible builds and development environments.